aakshpy/Real-time-Stock-Market-Monitoring/README.md

 ---

 ## ⚠️ **What to look out for:**
+❌ **Stock symbols for NSE Stock exchange is not supported as of now.**
 ❌ **API Rate Limits** – Alpha Vantage limits free users to **5 API calls per minute**, so exceeding this limit causes errors.
 ❌ **Timeout Handling** – Currently, the app **does not handle** timeout errors properly.
 ❌ **Slow Data Retrieval** – Fetching data **may take longer for uncached stock symbols**.